Migrate from Bing Speech to the Speech service

-The Speech Services use a time-based pricing model (rather than a transaction-based model).
-See Speech Services pricing for details.
+The Speech service uses a time-based pricing model (rather than a transaction-based model).
+See Speech service pricing for details.

-If you or your organization have applications in development or production that use a Bing Speech API, you should update them to use the Speech Services as soon as possible.
-See the Speech Services documentation for available SDKs, code samples, and tutorials.
+If you or your organization have applications in development or production that use a Bing Speech API, you should update them to use the Speech service as soon as possible.
+See the Speech service documentation for available SDKs, code samples, and tutorials.

-The Speech Services REST APIs are compatible with the Bing Speech APIs.
-If you're currently using the Bing Speech REST APIs, you need only change the REST endpoint, and switch to a Speech Services subscription key.
+The Speech service REST APIs are compatible with the Bing Speech APIs.
+If you're currently using the Bing Speech REST APIs, you need only change the REST endpoint, and switch to a Speech service subscription key.

 If you're using a Bing Speech client library for a specific programming language, migrating to the Speech SDK requires changes to your application, because the API is different.
 The Speech SDK can make your code simpler, while also giving you access to new features.

-The Speech Services don't offer a global endpoint.
+The Speech service doesn't offer a global endpoint.
 Determine if your application functions efficiently when it uses a single regional endpoint for all of its traffic.
 If not, use geolocation to determine the most efficient endpoint.
-You need a separate Speech Services subscription in each region you use.
+You need a separate Speech service subscription in each region you use.